 This means that if we have a rising wedge, we expect the market to drop an amount equal to the formation’s size.
 If we have a falling wedge, the equity is expected to increase with the size of the formation.

 Below you will see an image showing how to trade a rising and a falling wedge:

-This is the 5-minute chart of JP Morgan from Sep 29-30, 2015.
-There are two wedges on the chart - red rising wedge and blue falling wedge.
+This is the 5-minute chart of JP Morgan.
+There are two wedges on the chart – a red ascending wedge and a blue descending wedge.
 We enter these wedges with a short and a long position respectively.

 The overall JPM movement is bullish and the two wedges show a price cycle during a bullish trend:

 Price starts hesitating and closes a rising wedge

 The wedge is broken and the price decreases into a falling wedge

 Price touches the trend and the falling wedge is broken in a bullish direction

 The blue arrows next to the wedges show the size of each edge and the potential of each position.
 The green areas on the chart show the move we catch with our positions.
 The red areas show the amount we are willing to cover with our stop loss order.